timw4mail/rustid/DOS.md

 ### MP Table Scanning

-For multi-socket detection (`src/cpuid/mp.rs`), the DOS version scans BIOS memory for the Intel MP Specification `_MP_` floating pointer structure, using `peek_u8`/`peek_u16` for safe segmented memory access.
+For multi-socket detection (`src/x86/mp.rs`), the DOS version scans BIOS memory for the Intel MP Specification `_MP_` floating pointer structure, using `peek_u8`/`peek_u16` for safe segmented memory access.
 Falls back to reading the EBDA segment via `INT 15h, AX = C100h`.

 ## Quirks & Limitations

 ### Binary Size
-- The DOS EXE must stay under ~62KB (64KB segment minus header).
+- The real-mode dos binaries must stay under ~62KB (64KB segment minus header).
 A test verifies this.
-- Currently the binaries are well under this limit.

-### Segment Model
-- Everything (code, data, stack, heap) lives in a single 64KB segment
-- The EXE loader maps CS = DS = ES = SS
+- The new rustid.exe overcomes this limit with the dos32a extender

 ### Pre-CPUID CPUs (386/486)
 - Detection relies on performing an actual CPU reset via CMOS/port 0x92.
 This is: